TrustlessDAO/independent-disclosure/authorization.md

 # Protocol Authorization Agreement

 Instructions:

+0. If you haven't already please review the [README](./README.md) for an idea of what to expect from this process

-1. Review the initial terms set by the researcher
+1. Review the [initial terms](./initial-terms.md) set by the researcher (non-binding terms)

-2. When you have agreed on terms or any modifications edit this file to fill in the details requested below
+2. When you are ready to proceed with the processs edit this file to add the requested protocol authorization details

 3. Commit directly to main branch

-4. Find the commit hash for this edit and DM it to the researcher on either Twitter or Telegram from a well known protocol associated account.
+4. DM the hash for the authorization commit to the researcher on Twitter or Telegram from a well known protocol associated account.

-3. Your GitHub account and commit will serve as proof of authorization
+5. Your GitHub account and commit will serve as proof of authorization.

-To be completed by authorized protocol representative.

 ---
-### Initial Researcher Terms:

-1. Estimated Severity:
-2. Requested Reward:
-3. Deadline for categorization (e.g. Confirmed, Non-Issue, or Won't Fix):  ___ (days or hours)

----
+Details below are to be completed by an authorized protocol representative.

 ### Protocol Details:

 1. Protocol Name ("The Protocol"):